Protecting the welfare of wombats across australia

 director id: 036066414514041

-Danie’s training and work life includes Health Education officer in western Sydney, Dept of Education Special Swim Scheme teacher, Taronga Zookeeper, NSW National Trust bush regenerator, Wildlife Habitat designer for councils and other agencies.
+Danie’s training and work life includes NSW Health Education officer in western Sydney, NSW Dept of Education Special Swim Scheme teacher, Taronga Zookeeper, NSW National Trust bush regenerator, and Wildlife Habitat designer for councils and other agencies.

 On retirement in 2011, Danie and partner moved to the NSW far south coast (FSC) to 100 acres and, since 2014, they have been managing the property for nature conservation under a Conservation Agreement.
 This has become more challenging since the property was impacted by bushfire in 2020.

-Danie’s been a carer of outdoor wombat joeys since 2014, most being soft released onto their property.
+Danie was a carer of outdoor wombat joeys from 2014 to 2022, most being soft released onto their property.

 She first fell for wombats as a 12 year old when, before any wildlife rehabilitation groups had formed, and before wildlife formulas existed, her mother cared for orphaned Bare-nosed Wombat, Red-necked Wallaby, Swamp Wallaby, Red Kangaroo, Eastern and Western Grey Kangaroo, Wallaroo, Brushtail and Ringtail Possum, and Long-nosed Bandicoot on a small property west of Wollongong, NSW.
 Luckily there were some local vets interested in wildlife at the time.

-Now Danie is the FSC Bare-nosed Wombat coordinator for Wildlife Rescue South Coast Inc, as well as their FSC mange treatment organiser.
-She also works with members of the public who have unwanted wild wombats to help them find humane ways to dissuade wombats from digging burrows under houses, into garden beds, into dam walls, etc.
+Danie recently retired as the FSC Bare-nosed Wombat coordinator for Wildlife Rescue South Coast Inc, as well as their FSC mange treatment organiser.
+She and her partner also worked with members of the public who had unwanted wild wombats to help them find humane ways to dissuade wombats from digging burrows under houses, into garden beds, into dam walls, etc.

 Shirley Lack